"Arguably today's most skillful writer of intelligent historical romance..." Publisher's Weekly

 She began writing stories almost as soon as she could string sentences together, and still has a medieval historical romance written in a school exercise book when she was a teenager.
 It was only in the mid eighties, however, that things came together for her to apply herself seriously to writing, and she completed a regency romance in 1985.
 It was promptly rejected by a number of publishers, and she settled more earnestly to learning the craft.
 In 1988, it sold to Walker, and was published as LORD WRAYBOURNE'S BETROTHED.
 It has recently been republished as a Classic Regency by Penguin NAL, New York.

 This was followed by three other traditional regencies, then two longer regencies -- the beginning of her famous Company Of Rogues series, one of the original "group of heroes" series, which she began in 1977 and completed in 2006.
 She continued to write novels in that world.

 She then returned to her first love, medieval romance.
 However, an interested publisher would only buy her first medieval if she wrote a Regency historical for them as well, Regency historicals being all the rage.
 As she wrote the book, Beverley decided she really wanted to write a Georgian, along the lines of Les Liaisons Dangereuses, and thus began her highly successful Malloren series, presided over by the head of the family, the enigmatic Marquess of Rothgar.
 Beverley received so many letters from readers demanding Rothgar's story, that she had buttons saying "Waiting For Rothgar."

-Jo Beverley is currently a lead author with Penguin/NAL of New York and is one of the genre's bestselling authors.
+Jo Beverley was a lead author with Penguin/NAL of New York and one of the genre's bestselling authors.